ammarkandel/Tic-Tac-Toe-Game/README.md

 - Open the terminal.
 - Type git clone https://github.com/ammarkandel/Tic-Tac-Toe-Game.git
 - cd Tic-Tac-Toe-Game
-- Type main on the terminal to start the game
+- Type bin/main on the terminal to start the game

 ## Instructions